kmsky/aws-terraform-starter/README.md

  This repository contains the Terraform code to create simple infrastructure in AWS around EC2 instance.

 ## Modules ⚡
-- `basic` - This module creates a VPC, Subnet, Security Group, S3 bucket and EC2 instance.
+- `backend` - This module creates a VPC, Subnet, Security Group, S3 bucket and EC2 instance.
+- `frontend` - This module creates a S3 bucket, CloudFront distribution and ACM certificate.
 - `registry` - This module creates an ECR repository.

 VPC is created with external module `terraform-aws-modules/vpc/aws`.